Photo trip during the Covid-19 pandemic

 We traveled to Iceland in late summer and we were asked how "bad" the obligatory quarantine was.
 Well, here is our answer: Not that bad at all!
 And we were really happy that we were able to spend some wonderful weeks in this wonderful country just right in time before Europe is "locking down" again.

 Since August 19 all tourists arriving in Iceland need to undergo a double testing for Covid-19.
 The first screening takes place right after you leave the airplane.
 There were several cubicles, so the waiting line was not worth talking about.
-They checked your throat and then your nose by inserting a long swab into the cavity between the nose and mouth.
+They check your throat and then your nose by inserting a long swab into the cavity between the nose and mouth.
 You will definitely feel uncomfortable while they are doing that, even so the whole procedure lasts but a few seconds.
 Soon after, you are allowed to take your bags and suitcases and leave the airport.
 But before doing that we strongly recommend buying some duty free stuff at the shop right next to the baggage claim, especially if you like beer and wine - it is WAY less expensive there than anywhere else in Iceland! ;-)

 Picking up the rental car was superfast as well.
 We arrived at Keflavik International Airport at 11:30 PM and by 0:15 AM we were already leaving the town.
 This time we chose Blue Rental Car, an Icelandic company.
 Their cars are pretty new - our odometer only displayed 4 digits, just like the one of a friend of ours!
 They are well-maintained and equipped with good grip tires.
 Besides that, Blue Rental Car offered some great "quarantine discounts" when contacted directly by email.
 We hardly paid such a low price for a Toyota Landcruiser up to now: 108 Euro per day with full insurance and zero-liability (usually 150-200 Euros/day or even more).
 They also added the second driver and the WiFi for free, this saved us another 350 Euros.
 And we would have paid even less if we hadn't forgotten to send them an image from the odometer on the first and last day of quarantine.
 Renting cars in Iceland is always extremely expensive, but this was definitely great value for money!
 And you will not need to wait for a shuttle upon arrival, since their station is just a 5-minute-walk away from the terminal.
 In case it rains, we recommend splitting: one person stays with all the baggage at the entrance of the airport's departure terminal, while the other one rushes over to the rental company.